mdshakilzaman/mindex-java-code-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+Follow the how to use section.
+The employee ID example can be found in json file.
+We can also create a new employee.